rickylixi/rickylixi.github.io/_posts/2025-10-08-leibniz-quotes.md

 > arithmetic and geometry, that is, all mathematical principles.
 But in
 > order to proceed from mathematics to natural philosophy, another
 > principle is required ...the principle of sufficient reason, namely,
-> that **nothing happens without a reason why it should be so rather than otherwise**."
+> that **nothing happens without a reason why it should be so rather
+> than otherwise**."
 >
 > "No one fittingly understands the works of God unless he sufficiently
-> recognizes in them this fact: that **the effect is the trace of its cause**."
+> recognizes in them this fact: that **the effect is the trace of its
+> cause**."
 >
-> "Thus far we have spoken only of what goes on in the natural world; now we must rise to metaphysics, by making use of the great principle, little employed in general, which affirms that nothing happens without a sufficient reason; i.e. that for any true proposition $P$, it is possible for someone who understands things well enough to give a sufficient reason why it the case that $P$ rather than not-$P$.
+> "Thus far we have spoken only of what goes on in the natural world;
+> now we must rise to metaphysics, by making use of the great principle,
+> little employed in general, which affirms that nothing happens without
+> a sufficient reason; i.e. that
 >
+> for any true proposition $P$, it is possible for someone who
+> understands things well enough to give a sufficient reason why it the
+> case that $P$ rather than not-$P$.
+>
 > This principle being laid down, the first question we are entitled to
 > put will be, why is there something rather than nothing?
 After all,
 > nothing is simpler and easier than something.
 Also, given that things
 > have to exist, we must be able to give a reason why they have to exist
-> as they are and not otherwise."[^8]
+> as they are and not otherwise."[^9]
+>
+> --- *Leibniz*

 > "Because all truths follow from first truths with the help of
-> definitions, it follows that **in any true proposition the predicate or consequent is always in the subject or antecedent**.
+> definitions, it follows that **in any true proposition the predicate
+> or consequent is always in the subject or antecedent**.
 It is just
-> this---as Aristotle observes---that constitutes the nature of truth in
+> this --- as Aristotle observes --- that constitutes the nature of
-> general, or the true-making connection between the terms of a
+> truth in general, or the true-making connection between the terms of a
 > statement.
 In identities the connection of the predicate with the
 > subject (its inclusion in the subject) is explicit; in all other true
 > propositions it is implicit, and has to be shown through the analysis